sumandeb/SingleCell/README.md

      **Why do we need to amplify before cloning?**

   10. https://www.khanacademy.org/science/high-school-biology/hs-molecular-genetics/hs-biotechnology/v/clone-dinosaurs
-   - Suppose the entire DNA of a dinosaur has been cloned,
+   -- Suppose the entire DNA of a dinosaur has been cloned, then what would be the next steps for it to be fully born as a baby dino?